 15.1 In relation to the operation of this Agreement and as between each other, the parties shall conduct themselves in good faith.

-15.2 This agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the laws of Illinois without regard to its conflicts of law provisions, unless Institution is a public institution of higher education, then the law of the state in which Institution’s main campus is located (the “Governing Jurisdiction”) shall apply instead.
+15.2 This agreement and any dispute or claim arising out of or in connection with it or its subject matter or formation (including non-contractual disputes or claims) shall be governed by and construed in accordance with the laws of Illinois without regard to its conflicts of law provisions, or otherwise agreed in Schedule 2 (the “Governing Jurisdiction”).
 The parties agree that any legal action or proceeding under, arising out of, or related to this Agreement shall be brought exclusively in the state or federal courts located in the Governing Jurisdiction, and each party hereby irrevocably consents to the jurisdiction of such courts.

-15.3 Any disagreement about the operation of this Agreement shall be settled by the matter being promptly referred to a senior executive from each of the parties, authorized to agree a solution.
+15.3 Any disagreement about the operation of this Agreement shall be settled by the matter being promptly referred to a senior executive from each of the parties, authorised to agree a solution.
 The senior executives shall have 30 days from the raising of the disagreement to discuss and resolve the matter.
-If the senior executives cannot resolve the matter it shall be referred for resolution to a mediator selected pursuant to the JAMS mediation process.
-The parties shall in good faith co-operate with the mediator’s reasonable requests.
-If the mediator is unable to mediate a resolution within 60 days of his appointment, either of the parties may resort to formal legal action.
-The foregoing shall not prohibit a party from seeking injunctive relief in a court of competent jurisdiction.
+If the executives are unable to mediate a resolution within thirty (30) days either of the parties may resort to formal legal action.

 16.1 All notices required to be given under this Agreement shall be given in writing in English and sent by courier, email or special delivery to the relevant addressee at its address set out below, or to such other address as may be notified from time to time under this Agreement, and all such notices shall be deemed to have been received three (3) days after the date of posting in the case of special delivery or dispatch in the case of courier: